 Guava farming profit and cost in 1 acre

-Guava is medium size tree native to tropical and subtropical regions.
-Guava is one of the popular commercial farming in India.
-It is one of the easy-growing trees which doesn’t need much care and is able to produce good returns.
+Brief intro – It is a medium-sized tree native to tropical and subtropical regions.
+Guava is one of the popular fruits in India.
+It is an easy-growing tree which doesn’t need much care and is able to produce good returns.

 Do you know – What is ice apple and ice apple benefits